Division of Population Health Information Governance Policy

 The IG Committee will formally assess and document risks to information and the controls put in place to manage risk.

-The IG Committee will work with the Division of Population Health's Research Ethics Committee (REC) to assess IG risk on projects considered by SCHARR REC.
+The IG Committee will work with the Research Ethics Committee (REC) to assess IG risk on projects considered by the School of Medicine and Population Health (SMPH) REC.

 Any suspected information incident must be reported to a Section IG Lead, the IG Manager or the Centre’s IG Lead as soon as possible.